Top advisory firm backs Dell CEO's offer for PC maker

 Michael Dell, whose offer is backed by equity financing from buyout firm Silver Lake, does not plan to raise the $13.65 per share bid, people familiar with the matter said last week.

-Dell is investing aggressively in research and sales to retain customers as it looks to grab market share from established players such as International Business Machines Corp and Hewlett-Packard Co.
+Dell is investing aggressively in research and sales to retain customers as it looks to grab market share from established players such as International Business Machines Corp (IBM.N) and Hewlett-Packard Co (HPQ.N).

 Dell's profit for the fiscal first quarter ended in April dropped 79 percent from a year earlier, and revenue fell 2 percent.